xcart/xcart-docs/_pages/devs_en/basics/model_editing_page.md

 Sometimes developers {% link "create complex entities" ref_wmExvPDD %} that require a **separate** page for editing its properties, instead of doing it via {% link "ItemsList" ref_hBpBE0vS %}.
 This article explains how you can create a page where you can edit a model.
 For the sake of example, we will be editing product, but the same principles apply to all other entities as well.

+{% note info %}

 You might want to see another way of creating such page - {% link "New model editing implementation" ref_8MoO0Ob %}.
 This method utilizes the power of Symfony forms and Twig blocks and gives more control of how the form looks.

+The approach of Symfony forms is used on product details page and on settings page.
+All other entity pages (category, user, order, etc) use the approach described in this article.

+{% endnote %}

 {% toc Table of Contents %}